praniket01/0xPost/README.md

-# OxPost:  A Decentralized Substack Application
+# 0xPost:  A Decentralized Substack Application

-OxPost is a decentralized substact platform built on the DataverseOS platform.
+0xPost is a decentralized substact platform built on the DataverseOS platform.
 It enables users to connect their wallets, create and manage user profiles, subscribe to profiles, and engage in gasless donations with personalized messages.

 ## Features